Air Force special ops commander fired

-An Air Force special operations commander who oversaw training AC-130 gunship crews was relieved of command this week after being arrested for allegedly choking a woman and child.
+An Air Force special operations commander who oversaw training AC-130 gunship crews was relieved of command this week.

 Air Force Lt.
-Col. Brent P. Byng was relieved as commander of the 19th Special Operations Squadron on Monday, according to Air Force Special Operations Command, or AFSOC, after being arrested on June 23 on domestic violence and related charges.
+Col. Brent P. Byng was relieved as commander of the 19th Special Operations Squadron on Monday, according to Air Force Special Operations Command, or AFSOC, after being arrested on June 23 on multiple charges.
+Those charges were later dismissed and expunged, according to a Jan.
+12, 2026, court order reviewed by Task & Purpose.

 “Command is a privilege, not a right,” AFSOC said in a statement.
 “The Air Force has a strict zero-tolerance policy for illegal activity conducted by its members on or off base and holds commanders to the highest standards.
 In the interest of the unit, the member, and the Air Force, Lt Col Byng was relieved from command for cause.”